 Number of Students: 10 Tibetan-American Students

-Eligibility: Applicants must be residents of United States of America and currently enrolled in a graduate or undergraduate program in the United States.
+Eligibility: Applicants must be a citizen or permanent resident of United States of America and currently enrolled in a graduate or undergraduate program in the United States.

 Cost: Room, board, special activity and transportation costs are paid by program scholarships through the generosity of ICT supporters.